Decoding street network morphologies and their correlation to travel mode choice: Results and Comparative Analysis

 \subsubsection{Marginal Effects of Urban Morphology on Modal Mobility}

-To show how different spatial configurations are associated with variations in the use of specific modes of transportation, we analyzed the relationship between urban morphology and modal usage through the estimated marginal effects.
-Figure~\ref{fig:heatmap_marginal} presents a heatmap displaying the normalized coefficients associated with each urban pattern, allowing for a visual interpretation of how certain morphological forms are linked to positive or negative deviations in the propensity for active, public, or private mobility compared to the overall average.
+To show how different spatial configurations are associated with variations in the use of specific modes of transportation, we analyzed the relationship between urban morphology and modal usage through estimated marginal effects.
+These effects quantify the deviation of each urban pattern from the overall modal share baseline, calculated as the difference between the mean modal usage within each typology and the global average across all urban units.
+To facilitate comparison across mobility modes with different scales, the marginal effects are normalized by the standard deviation of each variable, yielding standardized effect sizes that indicate the magnitude and direction of the association.
+Figure~\ref{fig:heatmap_marginal} presents a heatmap displaying these normalized coefficients for each urban pattern, allowing for a visual interpretation of how certain morphological forms are linked to positive or negative deviations in the propensity for active, public, or private mobility.

 The estimated marginal effects reveal significant contrasts among the various morphological configurations.
 The grid-like morphology, for instance, is associated with a higher propensity for public transport use $(0.49)$ and a lower tendency toward private vehicle use $(-0.41)$, suggesting an urban environment conducive to sustainable mobility dynamics.
 In contrast, the organic pattern exhibits a strong positive effect on car usage $(0.44)$, along with negative effects on public transport $(-0.47)$ and active mobility $(-0.30)$, indicating a lower affinity for alternative modes of transportation in this type of urban fabric.